slack-ruby/slack-ruby-client/README.md

 ### Get Channel Info

 You can use a channel ID or name (prefixed with `#`) in all functions that take a `:channel` argument.
-Lookup by name is not supported by the Slack API and calls `channels_list` in order to locate the channel ID.
+Lookup by name is not supported by the Slack API and the `channels_id` method called invokes `channels_list` in order to locate the channel ID.

 ```ruby
 client.channels_info(channel: 'C04KB5X4D') # calls channels_info